SparklingRaindrop/examenarbete-frontend/README.md

 ### **Plans**
 Plan meals
-- See plans for hte selected days
+- See plans for the selected days
 - Add meals
 - Delete meals

 ### **Items**
 Add new items and register measurement unit.
 - Add new items
 - Update items
 - Delete items (but not default items, which has "!"" symbol besides the name)